-I'm Michelle Thayer, a UX/UI designer based in
+I'm Michelle Thayer, a Digital Product Designer based in

-I've been focused on designing beautiful, easy-to-use digital interfaces for the last 5 years in NYC.
-I also hold a BS in Humanities, which means I can bullshit about human culture, art and philosophy 😉 I've been involved in design in one way or another since I was 12.
+I've been focused on designing fantastic digital interfaces for the last 5 years in NYC.
+I also hold a BS in Humanities, which means I can bullshit about human culture, art and philosophy ;).
+I've been involved in design in one way or another since I was 12.
 Checkout the timeline below to see some of the things that got me to where I am today.

 2015-2016 - Designed a plethora of things at 1stdibs

-2014-Now - Started classes to learn how to paint & most recently how to photograph microscopic things (see photos below)
+2014-2016 - Took classes at SVA & ASL to learn how to paint & most recently how to photograph microscopic things (see photos below)

 2014-2015 - Created visual guidelines & a pattern library for the College Board websites and designed a SAT practice app